simonspa/corryvreckan/src/modules/Dummy/README.md

-# GenericAlgorithm
+# Dummy
 **Maintainer**: Daniel Hynds (<daniel.hynds@cern.ch>)
 **Status**: Functional

 ### Description
-This module takes data from a Timepix3 device from the clipboard and plots the pixel hit positions.
-This is to be a template to easy create other modules for Corryvreckan.
+This is a demonstrator module only, taking data every detector on the clipboard and plots the pixel hit positions.
+It serves as template to create new modules.

 ### Parameters
 No parameters are used from the configuration file.